JeroenGar/jagua-rs/README.md

 drastically different quality. \
 Seemingly superior configurations (such as increased `n_samples_per_item`), for example, can result in worse solutions and vice versa. \
-Setting `prng_seed: null` will demonstrate this spread in solution quality.
+Omitting `prng_seed` in the config file will demonstrate this spread in solution quality.

-**Once again, this heuristic should only serve as a reference implementation of how to use `jagua-rs` and not as a reliable optimization algorithm for any real-world problems.**
+**This heuristic should only serve as a reference implementation of how to use `jagua-rs` and not as a reliable optimization algorithm for any real-world use case.**

 ## Testing